One-Nexus/Synergy/README.md

 #### Bool Options

 If your option is a bool, you can use the `setting` mixin.
 The styles added within this mixin will automatically be applied to the component if the option is set to **true**.
-Alternatively, since by default adding a setting also creates a modifier for the setting, you can apply the styles by adding the modifier to your HTML tag, regardless of the settings value:
+Alternatively, since by default adding a setting will also create a modifier for the setting, you can apply the styles by adding the modifier to your HTML tag, regardless of the settings value:

 ```html
 <div class="header-dark">